lendkhoa/lendkhoa/README.md

 ##  About me

-🔭 Software engineer at Thirty Madison
+🔭 I'm joining Thirty Madison as a software engineer

 🌱 I’m currently learning Rust & Ruby.